flerka/adventofcode-2021/README.md

     `dotnet test --filter "DisplayName~Task1_"`

-    *Task1_* should be replaced with task number you want to run.
+    *Task1_* should be replaced with task number you want to run (*to get the task number click on the solution link in the table above*).

 ## My stats
 ![main](https://raw.githubusercontent.com/flerka/adventofcode-2021/master/.github/img/1.png)